 DIY SlimeVR Trackers!

-Full body tracking is widely considered to be one of the best additions you can get to greatly improve your emersion for VR.
-But unfortunately, if you’re not already using base stations, it can cost upwards of $1000 just to get some legs in VRchat.
-Well, that was until the open source project SlimeVR was created.
+Full-body tracking is widely considered one of the best additions you can get to greatly improve your immersion in VR.
+But unfortunately, if you’re not already using base stations, it can cost upwards of $1,000 just to get some legs in VRChat.
+Well, that was until the open-source project SlimeVR was created.

-For those not in the know, instead of using outside in tracking (i.e. SteamVR base stations), SlimeVR uses IMU’s (Inertial measurement unit’s) to try and figure out where they are, based on where they have moved since they last calibrated.
-Long story short, while less accurate and needing a lot more calibrations, SlimeVR trackers are way cheaper, lighter easer to DIY, and have a much longer battery life.
+For those not in the know, instead of using outside-in tracking (i.e., SteamVR base stations), SlimeVR uses IMUs (inertial measurement units) to try to figure out where they are based on where they have moved since they last calibrated.
+Long story short, while less accurate and needing a lot more calibration, SlimeVR trackers are way cheaper, lighter, easier to DIY, and have a much longer battery life.

 So, after doing a bit of research, I decided to go all in and buy everything I needed to build the trackers.
 I decided to go with this guide, as it included a custom PCB that I could get printed, making my project neater.
-All in all, all of the parts ended up costing $160 (including shipping) and took about a month and a half to arrive from China.
-I’ll spare you the details from how I soldered and assembled them, but a brief summery is:
+All in all, the parts ended up costing $160 AU (including shipping) and took about a month and a half to arrive from China.
+I’ll spare you the details of how I soldered and assembled them, but a brief summary is:

 - Solder the through-pin and electronic components.

-- Solder on the battery (this was very sketchy and was not enjoyable.
-I would recommend trying to put on some battery connecter instead of soldering the wires directly onto the board like I did.)
+- Solder on the battery (this was very sketchy and not enjoyable.
+I would recommend trying to use a battery connector instead of soldering the wires directly onto the board like I did.)

 - Use this installer to configure and install the firmware.